About Products and Platforms

 Do your products support SMDI?

 Yep.
-Both Sample Wrench and SXVirtual can communicate via SMDI (SCSI Musical Data Interchange) for a 50 to 100 fold speed improvement over MIDI.
+Sample Wrench can communicate via SMDI (SCSI Musical Data Interchange) for a 50 to 100 fold speed improvement over MIDI.
 Besides a SMDI sampler, you need a SCSI card in your computer.
 The card must be ASPI compliant (ASPI was developed by Adaptec and is supported by most cards).

 Which MIDI samplers do you support?